SciCompKL/CoDiPack/documentation/Tutorial1.md

 ============

-The first function we want to differentation is implemented as
+The first function we want to differentiation is implemented as
 ~~~~{.cpp}
     double func(const double& x) {
       return x * x * x;